Before I dash to get on the plane for New York I wanted to share my beautiful Scottish weekend with you – The Model and the Castle.

 Built in 1870 this fairytale Victorian castle became the home of Earl of Incape the Chairman of P&O. Churchill & Eisenhower discussed the D-Day landings here.
 Near the fishing and farming village of Ballantrae on the southern tip of the Ayrshire coast the journey from Glasgow was beautiful to travel and we enjoyed stories of whiskey and Robert Burns.

 Across the sea the beautiful Ailsa Craig was hidden in thick cloud and I didn’t see it until Sunday morning.
 Ailsa Craig is famous for it’s granite curling stones exported around the world for top class competitors.

 The only time we ventured outside was when proprietors Poppy & Paul Szkiler took us on a fast electric buggy tour to see the grounds including the large walled garden and the new poly tunnels for growing more of their own produce for the kitchen.

 I’m excited to see what this passionate couple create with their new Scottish ‘home’.
 It is already very special and with their love, attention and the caring team they have inherited it will be something truly unique.
 I’ll just have to go back to see their vision manifested….and maybe eat some more of the chefs delights and sleep late (something I never do) in the comfy beds and clear Scottish air!

 Our time ended all too quickly and it was time for the journey back to London to repack for America – more about that next time….

-Academy enrolment closing today so make sure you have registered or put your name down for 2018 – for the details click or tap here
+Academy enrolment has closed for 2017 so make sure you have registered or put your name down for 2018 – for the details click or tap here